joshmenden/text-me/README.md

 4. Use Git to "clone" this repository

     Once you're in a folder where you can do some coding, let's go ahead and copy this "repository."
 A "repository" is basically just a grouping of files.
 This repository is named `text-me` and is currently being hosted on Github.
+Basically, this will just copy all of this code on this current website that you're reading to your local computer.

     So run `git clone https://github.com/joshmenden/text-me.git`